Caution creeps into Asian trading ahead of Fed decision

 The so-called G20 agreed only to stand by an ambiguous declaration on trade from 2017 and “recognized” the need for more “dialogue and actions”.

-The currencies of export-heavy nations such as the Australian, New Zealand and Canadian dollars have been knocked down in recent days.
+The currencies of export-heavy nations such as the Australian, New Zealand and Canadian dollars were on the defensive after being knocked down to multi-month lows.

-Reporting by Swati Pandey; Editing by Eric Meijer
+Reporting by Swati Pandey; Editing by Simon Cameron-Moore